Munich: Cinema

-In 1919, the Bavaria Film Studios were founded, which developed into one of Europe's largest film studios.
-Directors like Alfred Hitchcock, Billy Wilder, Orson Welles, John Huston, Ingmar Bergman, Stanley Kubrick, Claude Chabrol, Fritz Umgelter, Rainer Werner Fassbinder, Wolfgang Petersen and Wim Wenders made films there.
-Among the internationally well-known films produced at the studios are The Pleasure Garden (1925) by Alfred Hitchcock, The Great Escape (1963) by John Sturges, Paths of Glory (1957) by Stanley Kubrick, Willy Wonka & the Chocolate Factory (1971) by Mel Stuart and both Das Boot (1981) and The Neverending Story (1984) by Wolfgang Petersen.
-Munich remains one of the centres of the German film and entertainment industry.
+In 1919, the film producer and distributor Bavaria Film was founded in Grünwald as Münchner Lichtspielkunst (Emelka), which developed into one of Europe's largest film studios.
+Among the internationally well-known films produced at the associated Bavaria Studios are The Pleasure Garden (1925) by Alfred Hitchcock, The Great Escape (1963) by John Sturges, Paths of Glory (1957) by Stanley Kubrick, Willy Wonka & the Chocolate Factory (1971) by Mel Stuart and both Das Boot (1981) and The Neverending Story (1984) by Wolfgang Petersen.